 The Neighborhood Watch Program is a nationwide program that helps deter crime within neighborhoods.
 The program is formed by the residents of a neighborhood with help from the local police department.
 The Angleton Police Department will initiate the program by holding a neighborhood meeting with interested residents.

 Residents are at no time encouraged to confront suspected criminal activity.
 It is best to contact the police department and report suspicious activity.
-If you are interested in starting a program, please contact Sergeant Quenton Rush or Assistant Chief Katherine Davis at 979-849-2383.
+If you are interested in starting a program in your neighborhood, please contact Officer Vandergrifft 979-849-2383 x 3131